ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/QuickStart-DAST/readme.md

 ![AWS Code](images/7-QuickStartDAST.png)

 Allow port TCP port 8080 open for 34.195.146.191/32.
+This is the single Veracode IP address that DAST traffic will come from.
 You might include your home or office IP address so you can perform basic accessibility checks.

 Note the Public IP address.
 You can also run this command from the Cloud9 IDE terminal to get the public IP of your Cloud9 IDE.